How is a student referred for a Child Study Team evaluation?

 - Intervention and Referral Services (IR&S) is a building based inter-disciplinary group that meets regularly to provide intervention strategies for students experiencing difficulty in the classroom.
 Once the team determines that additional information may be necessary or feels that the student may have a potential disability, the student may be recommended for a CST evaluation.

 What is the procedure after a referral has been made?

-Once the referral has been made, aacse manager has 20 days to schedule an Identification Meeting.
-The necessary personnel expected to attend this meeting would be a social worker, psychologist, learning disabilities teacher consultant, classroom teacher, speech and language specialist (if the suspected disability included that area or the child was age 3-5) and certainly the parent.
+Once the referral has been made, the case manager has 20 days to schedule an Identification Meeting.
+The necessary personnel expected to attend this meeting would be a social worker, psychologist, learning disabilities teacher consultant, classroom teacher, speech and language specialist (if the suspected disability included that area or the child was ages 3-5) and certainly the parent/guardian.

-Are student automatically tested if the request is made?
+Are students automatically tested if the request is made?

 What is the procedure if a student is going to be evaluated?

 Once it is determined that testing is necessary, the district then has 90 days to complete the necessary evaluations.
 Within the 90 days an Eligibility Meeting is scheduled where the evaluations are interpreted and it is determined if the student is eligible for special education and/or related services.